Oxygen difluoride: Reactions

-Oxygen difluoride reacts very slowly with water to form hydrofluoric acid:
+Oxygen difluoride reacts with water to form hydrofluoric acid:

-It can oxidize sulphur dioxide to sulfur trioxide and elemental fluorine:
+It can oxidize sulfur dioxide to sulfur trioxide and elemental fluorine:

 However, in the presence of UV radiation, the products are sulfuryl fluoride (SO2F2) and pyrosulfuryl fluoride (S2O5F2):

 Safety

 Oxygen difluoride is considered an unsafe gas due to its oxidizing properties.
-Hydrofluoric acid produced by the hydrolysis of OF2 with water is highly corrosive and toxic, capable of causing necrosis, leaching calcium from the bones and causing cardiovascular damage, among a host of other insidious effects.
+It reacts explosively with water.
+Hydrofluoric acid produced by the hydrolysis of OF2 with water is highly corrosive and toxic, capable of causing necrosis, leaching calcium from the bones and causing cardiovascular damage, among a host of other highly toxic effects.
+Other acute poisoning effects include: pulmonary edema, bleeding lungs, headaches, etc. Chronic exposure to oxygen difluoride, like that of other chemicals that release fluoride ions, can lead to fluorosis and other symptoms of chronic fluoride poisoning.
+Oxygen difluoride may be associated with kidney damage.
+The maximum workplace exposure limit is 0.05 ppm.

 Popular culture

 In Robert L. Forward's science fiction novel Camelot 30K, oxygen difluoride was used as a biochemical solvent by fictional life forms living in the solar system's Kuiper belt.
 While OF2 would be a solid at 30 K, the fictional alien lifeforms were described as endothermic, maintaining elevated body temperatures and liquid OF2 blood by radiothermal heating.